deepinv/deepinv/docs/source/deepinv.physics.rst

 This package contains a large collection of forward operators appearing in imaging applications.

-The operators and are of the form
+The acquisition models are of the form

 .. math::

     y = \noise{\forw{x}}

-where :math:`x\in\xset` is an image of :math:`n` pixels, :math:`y\in\yset` are the measurements of size :math:`m`, :math:`A:\xset\mapsto \yset` is a deterministic (linear or non-linear) mapping capturing the physics of the acquisition and :math:`N:\yset\mapsto \yset` is a mapping which characterizes the noise affecting the measurements.
+where :math:`x\in\xset` is an image of :math:`n` pixels, :math:`y\in\yset` are the measurements of size :math:`m`, :math:`A:\xset\mapsto \yset` is a deterministic (linear or non-linear) opetrator capturing the physics of the acquisition and :math:`N:\yset\mapsto \yset` is a mapping which characterizes the noise affecting the measurements.

 Operators are :meth:`torch.nn.Module` which can be called with the ``forward`` method, for example